 Thus far we have seen that for certain parameter regimes, the only stable motifs are cliques, and we have also ruled out a large variety of graphs from being stable motifs for every choice of parameters within the legal range.
 This provides strong evidence for the conjecture that the only stable motifs are cliques.
 Furthermore, since cliques only survive to yield fixed points of the full network when they are target-free, a critical step to understanding the collection of stable fixed points of a CTLN is to be able to find and count the target-free cliques of its underlying directed graph.

-In this section, we prove a correspondence between target-free cliques of a directed graph and maximal cliques of an undirected graphs.
-Counting and enumerating maximal cliques of undirected graphs have garnered significant attention in the extremal graph theory literature, and thus this correspondence will enable us to easily import results from this field to yield information about the target-free cliques of a directed graph, and thus about the stable fixed points of corresponding CTLNs.
+In this section, we prove a correspondence between target-free cliques of a directed graph and maximal cliques of an undirected graph.
+Counting and enumerating maximal cliques of undirected graphs has garnered significant attention in extremal graph theory, and thus this correspondence will enable us to easily import results from this field to yield information about the target-free cliques of a directed graph, and thus about the stable fixed points of corresponding CTLNs.

 Given a directed graph $G$, we can construct a corresponding undirected graph $\Gtil$ by making all bidirectional edges in $G$ into undirected edges in $\Gtil$ and dropping all other edges, i.e.\ $(i,j)$ is an undirected edge in $\Gtil$ if and only if $i \leftrightarrow j$ in $G$.
 Then every target-free clique of $G$ corresponds to a maximal clique in $\Gtil$ (although $\Gtil$ may have additional maximal cliques as well that were originally targeted in $G$).
 Thus, the number of target-free cliques in $G$ is at most the number of maximal cliques in $\Gtil$.
 In fact, the following lemma shows that the maximum number of target-free cliques in directed graphs actually equals the maximum number of maximal cliques in undirected graphs.